line/aes-gcm-siv/lib/README.md

 It might be possible to directly add the `-DUSE_INTRINSICS` flag to the compiler options to enable hardware accelerated code.
 Depending on the compiler and its version, it might be able to have intrinsics feature flags enabled automatically.

+It is also possible to directly pass the `-DUSE_ROM_TABLES` flag to the compiler options to enable precomputed lookup tables.

 ## Supported platforms